 The dates of MANDATORY Fall training are as follows (times are subject to change):

 - Sunday September 27th

 - October 3rd, 2020 08:00 - 16:00 (Scenario Testing Day)

 Applications to the team are competitive, but please don't feel intimidated.
 You don't have to be a paramedic to apply.
 Anyone with some first aid training, strong communication skills, compassion, dedication, teamwork, and problem-solving abilities is capable of being on the team.
 We hope this includes you.

 In order to apply, you should hold at least the following current qualifications or comparable certifications.
 All certifications will be examined for applicability.

-Level "C" CPR (Basic Rescuer which includes 2 rescuer CPR and child and infant resuscitation) within two years of certification
+Level "C" CPR (Basic Rescuer which includes 2 rescuer CPR, and child and infant resuscitation) within three years of certification

 Standard First Aid within three years of certification

 If you have any questions regarding the applicability of your certifications, or do not have any certifications and would like to inquire about obtaining them, please contact email@example.com.

 Being a FRT responder is challenging, but rewarding.
 There are many opportunities for leadership, advanced training and further self-development, as well as opportunities to get involved with the team at an organizational level.